 - Place half the mixture in a separate bowl.

 - To one bowl, grate in the lime zest and ½ of the lime juice.
 Add the desiccated coconut and stir until just combined.

-- Add the cocoa powder, ground almonds and rum-soaked raisins to the other bowl and stir until just combined.
+- Add the ground almonds and rum-soaked raisins to the other bowl and stir until just combined.

 - Mix the icing sugar with just enough of the remaining lime juice to make a slightly runny icing.
 Spoon over the cooled cake, allowing it to drizzle down the sides.